 Rating

-If I spoiled the movie for you, I take no responsibility for spoiling a 40+ year old movie that you could have and should have seen by now.
+If I spoiled the movie for you, I take no responsibility for spoiling a 40+ year old film that you could have and should have seen by now.
 Even if you’re not a horror movie fan, this is an essential film that everyone should see, especially if you’re looking for something to watch on the 4th of July.
-With some terrific performances, an iconic score, and tons of suspense that leads to a thrilling climax, Jaws not only is a well-crafted film that helped usher in the age of the summer blockbuster, but it is probably one of the greatest and most important films ever made!
+With some terrific performances, an iconic score, and tons of suspense that leads to a thrilling climax, Jaws is not only a well-crafted film that helped usher in the age of the summer blockbuster, but it is probably one of the greatest and most important films ever made!

 You’re gonna need a bigger boat!